Health and wellness touch each of us differently. This is one person’s story.

 “If the placenta or a part of the placenta does not spontaneously deliver within 30 minutes after the baby has delivered, a retained placenta is diagnosed.
 Normally the placenta will separate and deliver from the uterus on its own once the baby has been born,” explains Sherry Ross, MD, OB-GYN.

-According to Ross, a retained placenta is rare but dangerous, and affects just of all deliveries.
+According to Ross, a retained placenta is rare but dangerous, and affects just

 The 3 types of retained placenta